acai-consulting/terraform-aws-lambda/examples/use-case-1/README.md

 # Lambda Function

-This example creates a Lambda Function with `VPC attachment`.
+This example creates a simple Lambda Function with additional permissions for the Lambda Execution Role.

 ## Which resources are deployed in this example?